Composite Construction | What it is & How it Works

 There are three main types of composite beam used in composite frame construction:

 The most popular choice when it comes to composite construction.
 Downstand beams involve a composite slab sitting atop the downstand beam and is connected through deck welded shear studs.
-The studs help provide structural connection to the concrete and the steel.
+The studs help provide structural connection to the concrete and the steel, look Allied Experts.
 The reason downstand beams are typically used is because the decking acts as a great external reinforcement foundation as well as a formwork and working platform through the construction stage.

 During composite deck construction, the composite decking is placed in sections by hand minimising labour time and providing a flexible fit.